DeLadyJ/TechDegree/README.md

 //sets the quote-box's innerHTML equal to the HTML document.getElementById('quote-box').innerHTML = qprop;

-//This lauches the click button functio nwhen the button is clivked. document.getElementById('loadQuote').addEventListener("click", printQuote, false);
+//This lauches the click button function when the button is clicked. document.getElementById('loadQuote').addEventListener("click", printQuote, false);